PREVIEW-Olympics-Hockey-Australia the team to beat at Rio

 Their strong build-up, claiming silver at the Champions Trophy, has again boosted optimism among fans in the nation of 1.25 billion people.

-On the women's side, the Netherlands have captured seven world titles and been to every Olympic Games since 1984, winning three gold, one silver and three bronze medals.
+On the women's side, the Netherlands have captured seven world titles and been to every Olympics since 1984, winning three gold, one silver and three bronze medals.

-The world's top-ranked side will be the heavy favourites to add to their gold medal tally in Rio.
-(Editing by Ken Ferris)
+The world's top-ranked side are heavy favourites to add to their gold medal tally in Rio.
+(Additional reporting and writing by Jack Stubbs; Editing by Ken Ferris)

 Jan 13 Tokyo governor Yuriko Koike has asked the Kasumigaseki Country Club, venue of golf competition of the 2020 Olympic Games, to admit women as full members.